eesmer/sambad-tui/README.md

 # sambad-tui
 Sambadtui, provides a Text User Interface for Samba Active Directory.
-This application in used on the Active Directory Server.
+<br> This application in used on the Active Directory Server.

 Sambadtui, does not install Active Directory.
 You can run on the existing installation. (e.g.DC1)